py5coding/py5book/reference/sketch_constrain.md

 # constrain()

-Constrains a value to not exceed a maximum and minimum value.
+Constrains a value between a minimum and maximum value.

 ## Examples